 Making Up Waived & Excused Requirements

-Every student is allowed to have one low pset score and one low
+Every student is allowed to have one low pset score dropped if they

 Note that pset solutions are posted shortly after they are due, and